 (#5070)A STA processes a received Information Request frame as follows:

-Each element that is listed in a Request element or Extended Request element and that is supported by the STA shall be included in the Information Response frame.
-An element that is listed in a Request element or Extended Request element and that is not supported by the STA shall not be included.
+Each element that is listed in a Request element, Extended Request element, or Vendor Specific Request element and that is supported by the STA shall be included in the Information Response frame.
+An element that is listed in a Request element, Extended Request element, or Vendor Specific Request element and that is not supported by the STA shall not be included.

 (#7595)If dot11RadioMeasurementActivated is true and the RCPI element was requested, an RCPI element containing the RCPI of the Probe Request frame shall be included.
 If no measurement result is available, the RCPI value shall be set to indicate “Measurement not available” (see Table 9-154 (RCPI values)).

 (#7595)If dot11RadioMeasurementActivated is true and the RSNI element was requested, an RSNI element containing the RSNI of the Probe Request frame shall be included.
 If no measurement result is available, the RSNI value shall be set to indicate that a measurement is not available (see 9.4.2.41 (RSNI element)).